sailplatform/caliper-python/README.rst

 Changing and testing
 --------------------
-All the `caliper-python` code you would use to build and use a caliper sensor in your application you can find in the `caliper` main module.
-The package also includes a set of test files in a `caliper-tests` main module; we did this not because we expect you'll use `caliper-tests` in production, but so that the various tests sub-modules in `caliper-tests` can have portable visibility to one another.
+All the `caliper-python` code you would use to build and use a caliper sensor in your application you can find in the `caliper` main package.
+The bundle also includes a set of test files in a `caliper_tests` package; we did this not because we expect you'll use `caliper_tests` in production, but so that the various tests modules in `caliper_tests` can have portable visibility to one another.

 **Testing**.
 In general, whenever you might make changes to code in `caliper`,